kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: voice_url

-      URL Twilio will request when a phone number assigned to this application receives a call.
+      URL Telapi will request when a phone number assigned to this application receives a call.

    .. attribute:: voice_method

-      The HTTP method Twilio will use when requesting the above Url.
+      The HTTP method Telapi will use when requesting the above Url.
 Either GET or POST.

    .. attribute:: voice_fallback_url

-      The URL that Twilio will request if an error occurs retrieving or executing the TwiML requested by Url.
+      The URL that Telapi will request if an error occurs retrieving or executing the TwiML requested by Url.

    .. attribute:: voice_fallback_method

-      The HTTP method Twilio will use when requesting the VoiceFallbackUrl.
+      The HTTP method Telapi will use when requesting the VoiceFallbackUrl.
 Either GET or POST.

    .. attribute:: status_callback

-      The URL that Twilio will request to pass status parameters (such as call ended) to your application.
+      The URL that Telapi will request to pass status parameters (such as call ended) to your application.

    .. attribute:: status_callback_method

-      The HTTP method Twilio will use to make requests to the StatusCallback URL.
+      The HTTP method Telapi will use to make requests to the StatusCallback URL.
 Either GET or POST.

    .. attribute:: voice_caller_id_lookup